ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 shares), then none of the properties of the system hold.
 Accordingly, such scenarios are outside of the threat model.

-### Attacker on the network
+### Attacker on the network {#network-attacker}

 We assume the existence of attackers on the network links between participants.
+Most passive network attacks are mitigated by DAP's requirement of TLS for all traffic and mutual authentication for key protocol interactions (see
+{{message-transport}}).
+Nonetheless, there remain information leaks that deployments should be aware of.

 #### Capabilities

-1. Observation of network traffic.
-Attackers may observe messages exchanged between participants at the IP layer.
+1. Attackers may observe messages exchanged between participants at the IP layer.
    1. The time of transmission of input shares by Clients could reveal information about user activity.
-          * For example, if a user opts into a new feature, and the Client immediately reports this to Aggregators, then just by observing network traffic, the attacker can infer what the user did.
+For example, if a user opts into a new feature, and the Client immediately reports this to Aggregators, then just by observing network traffic, the attacker can infer what the user did.
    1. Observation of message size could allow the attacker to learn how much input is being submitted by a Client.
-          * For example, if the attacker observes an encrypted message of some size, they can infer the size of the plaintext, plus or minus the cipher block size.
-From this they may be able to infer which aggregations the user has opted into or out of.
+For example, if the attacker observes an encrypted message of some size, they can infer the size of the plaintext, plus or minus the cipher block size.
+From this they may be able to infer which VDAF is in use and perhaps which task the Client is uploading reports for.
+   * These attacks can be mitigated by requiring Clients to submit inputs at regular intervals and independently of whether the event that the task is tracking has not occurred, so that the absence of reports cannot be distinguished from their presence.
 1. Tampering with network traffic.
 Attackers may drop messages or inject new messages into communications between participants.

-#### Mitigations

-1. All messages exchanged between participants in the system should be encrypted.
-1. All messages exchanged between Aggregators, the Collector and the Leader should be mutually authenticated so that network attackers cannot impersonate participants.
-1. Clients should be required to submit inputs at regular intervals so that the timing of individual messages does not reveal anything.
-1. Clients should submit dummy inputs even for aggregations the user has not opted into.
+   * DAP mitigates this by using standard HTTP semantics to allow requests to be retried.
+However attacks that completely deny network access to participants are outside of DAP's scope.

 [[OPEN ISSUE: The threat model for Prio --- as it's described in the original paper and {{BBCGGI19}} --- considers **either** a malicious Client (attacking